CHAI: Command Hijacking against embodied AI: Related Work

 A recent line of work pursues end-to-end agents that map raw images directly to steering and throttle commands—e.g., DriveLM \cite{sima2024drivelm}, DriveVLM \cite{tian2024drivevlm}, and DriveGPT-4 \cite{xu2024drivegpt4}.
 DriveLM exemplifies the approach: it poses a chain of language queries (“What is ahead?”, “Is there a pedestrian?”) to reason about the scene before emitting low-level controls.
 Building on this paradigm, Wang et al. introduce counterfactual reasoning modules that allow the agent to imagine alternative scenarios to further improve decision quality and robustness \cite{wang2024drive,wang2025omnidrive}.
 A similar approach is provided by the Dolphins framework, which augments driving stacks with an LVLM that reasons over front-view video to provide interpretable, human-like situational assessments and adaptive route suggestions \cite{ma2024dolphins}.

-\textbf{LVLMs for drones:} There are three main directions to integrate LVLM in drones: (1) Perception-centric studies attach an LVLM to the aircraft frame to interpret environmental signals, e.g., inferring local weather conditions directly from onboard imagery \cite{kim2024weather}.
-(2) Tracking and classification systems employ an LVLM as a visual copilot: CloudTrack, for example, leverages language-based object descriptors to boost real-time target identification from drone camera feed \cite{blei2024cloudtrack}.
-(3) Planning-oriented approaches go a step further by fusing images with flight-state sensors to produce high-level action plans that a conventional controller can then execute; Zhao et al. demonstrate this workflow for disaster response missions \cite{zhao2023agent}.
+\textbf{LVLM for drones:} There are three main directions for integrating LVLMs in drones: (1) Perception-centric studies attach an LVLM to the aircraft frame to interpret environmental signals, e.g., inferring local weather conditions directly from onboard images \cite{kim2024weather}.
+(2) Tracking and classification systems employ an LVLM as a visual copilot: CloudTrack, for example, uses language-based object descriptors to boost real-time target identification from drone camera feed \cite{blei2024cloudtrack}.
+(3) Planning-oriented approaches go a step further by fusing images with flight-state sensors to produce high-level action plans that a conventional controller can then execute; Zhao et al. demonstrate this workflow for disaster response missions \cite{zhao2023agent}, and Ortiz et al. show this in emergency landing situations~\cite{barbosa2025drones}.
 A survey of emerging LLM applications in drones is available in \cite{tian2025uavs}.

 \textbf{Attacks on LVLMs:} Although LVLM models offer many practical benefits, they are also vulnerable to new attacks.
 One area of research focuses on the propensity of generative models to produce harmful or offensive content (text and images).
 ToViLaG~\cite{wang2023tovilag} investigates toxic generation in LVLMs.
 They construct a dataset for the evaluation of the toxicity of text-image pairs and then develop a detoxification method to reduce the toxicity in LVLMs while aiming to maintain the quality of generation.